rfardel/heatwave/README.md

 ![Tech stack](./assets/tech_stack.png)

 1. Raw data is stored in Amazon S3
-    - Weather data is readily available in a NOAA bucket
+    - Weather data is readily available in a NOAA S3 bucket
-    - Mortality data is ingested by FTP download, unzipping and saving text files to S3
+    - Mortality data is ingested by downloading from FTP, unzipping and saving text files to S3
 1. Raw data is processed in Apache Spark.
 Each dataset is extracted, filtered, and aggregated separately